Dv Top Slim

 Additionally, emotional abuse often harms the body indirectly because it can lead to stress related ailments such as chronic pain, lowered immune function, elevated blood pressure, heart disease, inflammation, obesity, headaches, ulcers, spastic colon, and gastro-intestinal problems 3.

-Consequently, it is important for a person’s physical as well as emotional and psychological well-being to be able to identify emotional abuse.
-The Domestic Violence Hotline and/or a therapist experienced in treating partner emotional abuse are invaluable resources for people suspect they are being abused and are looking for help.
+Consequently, it is important for a person’s physical as well as emotional and psychological well-being to be able to identify emotional abuse so they can begin the healing process.
+The Domestic Violence Hotline and/or a therapist experienced in treating partner emotional abuse are invaluable resources for people who suspect they are being abused and are looking for help.

 Citations: